-- We believe that the first man and woman, Adam and Eve, were created in the image of YHVH, rebelled and fell away from God's presence into a life of sin, and that all of humanity has inherited their sinful nature (Gen 2:17, Gen 3:23-24, Gen 6:5, Rom 3:23).
+- We believe that the first man and woman, Adam and Eve, were created in the image of God, rebelled and fell away from God's presence into a life of sin and that all of humanity has inherited their sinful nature (Gen 2:17, Gen 3:23-24, Gen 6:5, Rom 3:23).

-- We believe that in shedding His blood that He perfectly fulfilled the law of the old covenant made with Israel, has now made a new marriage covenant with the House of Israel and the House of Judah, and has extended this same everlasting covenant to the gentiles thereby making both into One New Man in Christ Yeshua (Isa 59:21, Jer 31:31, Isa 55:3, Rom 9:24, Eph 2:15).
+- We believe that in shedding His blood that He perfectly fulfilled the law of the old covenant made with Israel, has now created a new marriage covenant with the House of Israel and the House of Judah.
+Moreover, we believe that God extended this same everlasting covenant to the gentiles thereby making both into One New Man in Christ Yeshua (Isa 59:21, Jer 31:31, Isa 55:3, Rom 9:24, Eph 2:15).

-- We believe that we did not choose God first, but that He first chose us, and that He gave us the gift of faith so that we might believe in Him and in His Son's atoning work on the cross (Eph 1:4, 1Jn 4:19).
+- We believe that we did not choose God first, but that He first picked us, and that He gave us the gift of faith so that we might believe in Him and His Son's atoning work on the cross (Eph 1:4, 1Jn 4:19).

-- We believe that Yeshua is the only way, the only truth, and the only life of man, and that all those who call upon the name of the Lord are given the free gift of resurrection and eternal life, and are given the right to be called Children of GOD YHVH (Joh 1:12, Joh 3:15, Joh 14:6, Rom 10:9).
+- We believe that Yeshua is the only way, the only truth, and the single life of man and that all those who call upon the name of the Lord are given the gift of resurrection and eternal life, and are called Children of GOD YHVH (Joh 1:12, Joh 3:15, Joh 14:6, Rom 10:9).